Judiciary of India: Backlog

 On 12 January 2012, the Supreme Court said that confidence in the judiciary was decreasing, posing a threat to the country.
 It acknowledged the problems of vacancies in trial courts, unwillingness of lawyers to become judges, and the failure of the apex judiciary in filling vacant HC posts.
 One proposal is that access to justice must be made a Constitutional right requiring the executive to provide the necessary infrastructure for protecting that right.
 The Court also wanted the Government of India to detail the work being done by the National Mission for Justice Delivery and Legal Reforms.

 Undertrials outnumber convicts in the prison population.
 Ordinary citizens have been imprisoned for espionage for overstaying their visa or straying across international borders, languishing in prison for years due to the slow redressal process.
 According to Prison Statistics- India 2015, 67.2% of the total prison population of India is under trial, which means they have not yet(by 2015) been convicted by the court.

 To reduce pendency, 'Fast-track courts', 'Evening courts/Morning courts' were set up and met with mixed success.
 Mobile courts were set up to bring 'justice at the doorsteps' of litigants of judge-poor rural areas.
+Virtual courts were also setup in 2020, though at present it is used for traffic violations under the Motor Vehicles Act.

 Lok Adalats is an informal, alternative mechanism that has been a success in tackling backlogs, especially in pre-litigation matters, settling cases before they enter the courts.

-According to a report released by Centre for Public Policy Research and British Deputy High Commission "a total of 16,884 commercial disputes [are] pending in High Courts with original jurisdiction.
-Of these Madras High court tops with 5,865.
+According to a report released by Centre for Public Policy Research and British Deputy High Commission, "a total of 16,884 commercial disputes [are] pending in High Courts with original jurisdiction.
+Of these, the Madras High Court tops with 5,865.
 With the number of commercial disputes growing rapidly, facilitating a seamless dispute resolution system through alternate means has become crucial."

 Economists Boehm and Oberfeld calculated that the backlog costs the Indian economy several percentage points of GDP.
+In 2025 DAKSH, Bengaluru-based think tank, the amount involved in pending cases before commercial tribunals in India is ~7.5% of GDP.